top of page

 What Is Plantar Fasciitis?

 Plantar fasciitis is inflammation of the plantar fascia—a thick band of connective tissue running along the sole of your foot from the heel to the toes.
+This condition can significantly impact your daily activities and quality of life.

 Common Symptoms: